 Specialized Online Retailer: they are not as refined as the other online markets, but their e-commerce solution is through Shopify.
 So if you are familiar with or have ever bought anything on any website that utilizes it (a lot of sites out there), you won’t have any issue purchasing anything from here.

 Product Focus: if MTC dominates at wholesale, Korin dominates with events, then the Japanese Pantry kills it with the very niche products they carry.
 Their content, imagery, and online presence via social media is also where they excel at because most Japanese companies suck in that respect.
-Maybe the reason for that significant difference is Greg Dunmore, a Michelin starred chef and co-founder Chris Bonomo who is passionate about Japanese food (yea, it comes through).
-So if you are looking for pottery, sauces, seaweed, sesame, soy sauce, spices, or vinegar, you have check them out because where else are you going to find smoked soy sauce by Yugeta Shoyu for $16.
+Maybe the reason for that significant and welcomed difference is due to Greg Dunmore, a Michelin starred chef and co-founder Chris Bonomo who is passionate about Japanese food (yea, it comes through).
+So if you are looking for pottery, sauces, seaweed, sesame, soy sauce, spices, or vinegar, you have to check them out because where else are you going to find smoked soy sauce by Yugeta Shoyu for $16.

 4. Korin Japanese Trading (www.korin.com)